 You may be eligible for an Offer in Compromise and not know it.
 Aggressive government collection agents might not tell you that you are eligible.
 Or, a seemingly friendly government agent may offer to “help” you prepare and process your own Offer in Compromise.
 The IRS will then frequently use its own formula against you to either reject your Offer or force you to settle for more than you should.

-Our attorneys know when and how to dispute the IRS when rejection of an Offer is recommended.
+Our tax attorneys know how to present an Offer in Compromise so that it has the best chance of being accepted.
+Equally as important, they know when and how to dispute the IRS when rejection of an Offer is recommended.
 They also know when and how to dispute the settlement amount that the IRS wishes to approve.
 There have been countless times when our involvement caused the acceptance of Offers that the IRS had attempted to reject.
 Likewise, there have been countless times when we convinced the IRS to accept a much lower amount than they had demanded.